Music Theory and Ear Training for High School Students

 We understand schedules can get busy.
 Our classes meet once per week with multiple section times available to accommodate your schedule.

 - For Credit Courses: Attendance is required for all class sessions.
 If students are unable to attend class, they must notify their instructor with as much notice as possible, and they will be required to make up all coursework.
+Class recordings will be made available in the event of an absence.

 Music Theory & Analysis Courses